 $1/pp donation .

-The observatory is open to the general public on some Thursday nights, but not every month.
+The observatory is open to the general public on the first Thursday night of the month, but not every month.
 You MUST check their Facebook page for the schedule or call ahead to make sure they will be open on the night that you want to go.
 They are also closed during school recesses.
 The talk starts at 7:00pm and it can be in Spanish, English or both (depending on the audience).They welcome questions during the presentation.
 They also do a daytime Observacion Solar on the first Wednesday of the month at 10:30am.

 You want to go when it is a clear night, when there is a moon in the sky, and hopefully another planet visible

 You can visit the observatory Facebook page for more information.
-They keep ot updated as to when they are open and when the talks will be happening.
+They keep it updated as to when they are open and when the talks will be happening.
 A they have a map for driving to the campus in Humacao.
 There is also a Webpage for more information.